-Caller ID or phone spoofing is a phone scam whereby callers impersonate government officials, financial institutions, or legitimate company by using fraudulent displays of phone numbers (or “spoofs”) — to gain the victim’s trust and get them to disclose Personally Identifiable Information (PII) or sensitive financial information.
+Caller ID or phone spoofing is a phone scam whereby callers impersonate government officials, financial institutions, or legitimate companies by using fraudulent displays of phone numbers (or “spoofs”) to gain the victim’s trust and get them to disclose personally identifiable information (PII) or sensitive financial information.

 It’s easy to see how the mechanics of these calls can be deceiving.
 In a spoofing call, the perpetrators use simple application software installed on their cell phone or laptop that allows them to make outgoing calls appear to be coming from a legitimate source.